tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 The key "dnsZones", which contains an array of domains as strings, indicates the zones that belong to the PvD.
-Any zone that is listed in this array for a Web PvD MUST have a corresponding NS2 record that defines the DoH server as designated for the zone.
+Any zone that is listed in this array for a Web PvD MUST have a corresponding DOHNS record that defines the DoH server as designated for the zone.
 Servers SHOULD include in this array any names that are considered default or well-known for the deployment, but is not required or expected to list all zones or domains for which it is designated.
 The trade-off here is that zones